-[in singular] (especially with reference to creative work or a meal) the most important or remarkable feature.‘the pièce de résistance of the meal was flaming ice cream’
+[in singular] (especially with reference to creative work) the most important or remarkable feature.‘the pièce de résistance of the meal was flaming ice cream’

 masterpiece, magnum opus, masterwork, tour de force, showpiece, prize, gem, jewel, jewel in the crown, speciality, special, claim to fame, fortechef-d'œuvreView synonyms

 - ‘The pièce de résistance was a white silk front flounce gown.’